 - Adhering to the following guidelines helps ensure a positive recruiting experience for you and our students.

-- Employment professionals will supply accurate information about their organization and employment opportunities.
-Employing organizations are responsible for information supplied and commitment made by their representatives.
+- Employment professionals will provide accurate information about its organization and employment opportunities.
+Employing organizations are responsible for information provided and commitments made by their representatives.

 - Employment professionals will maintain the confidentiality of student information regardless of the source, including personal knowledge, written records/reports and computer databases.

-The Engineering Career Center reserves the right to terminate an employer account for misrepresented employment opportunities, and the violation of ECC policies and procedures, the NACE Principals for Professional Practice, and all federal and state employment laws.
+The Engineering Career Center reserves the right to terminate an employer account for misrepresented employment opportunities, and the violation of Engineering Career Center policies and procedures, the NACE Principals for Professional Practice, and all federal and state employment laws.

 Policies for Job Postings and Internships

-The Engineering Career will review all jobs and internships posted by employers for appropriateness and content and reserves the right to remove or decline any job postings that are deemed unsuitable for students and alumni seeking part-time, internship, and full-time positions.
+The Engineering Career will review all employment opportunities posted by employers for appropriateness and content and reserves the right to remove or decline any job postings that are deemed unsuitable for students and alumni seeking part-time, internship, and full-time positions.

-- All job postings for unpaid internships must list a specific person or specific title that the intern will be directly supervised by, and the intern must be working at your company office.
-Please see the Fact Sheet: Internship Programs Under The Fair Labor Standards Act
+- All job postings for unpaid internships must list a specific person or specific title that the intern will report to, and the intern must be working at your company office.
+Please see the Fact Sheet: Internship Programs Under The Fair Labor Standards Act.

 - Job descriptions should be detailed, clear, and comprehensive.